EnigmaCurry/blog.rymcg.tech/content/tags/k3s/_index.md

 a controller that runs on top of kubernetes, that will synchronize your git repositories containing all of your kubernetes manifests (YAML), and automatically apply changes to your cluster.
-With Flux, you can administer all of your kubernetes infrastructure via pull request!
+With Flux, you can administer all of your infrastructure via pull request!

 Self-hosted means running full-stack, open-source software, on top of commodity computer hardware or virtual machines, with as little reliance on external